hazyuun/Chrono/readme.md

         # Those files will be committed once they're saved
         files: ["notes.txt"]

-# Use files: ["."] if you want all files to be commited
+        # Use files: ["."] if you want all files inside the current directory to be commited (Not recursively, files inside subdirectories won't be committed)
+git:
+    # When true, untracked files will automatically be added
+    auto-add: true
 ```

 If you want to exclude some files when using `files: ["."]`, just use your regular `.gitignore` file.